union-imgcross icon

 Background Checks

-An Employer of Record Denmark has to perform thorough background checks before hiring employees.
+An Employer of Record must perform thorough background checks before hiring employees.

-The following are checked for during a background check in Denmark:
+The following are routinely screened during background checks in Denmark:

 • Criminal records